Romania in the Eurovision Song Contest 2017: Competing entries

 TVR opened a submission period for artists and composers to submit their entries between 20 December 2016 and 22 January 2017.
 The broadcaster received 84 submissions after the submission deadline passed, of which 72 participated in auditions held between 27 and 29 January 2017 at the TVR Studio 3 in Bucharest.
 The auditions were later broadcast on TVR2, TVR HD, TVRi and TVR Moldova between 5 and 11 February 2017.
-A jury panel consisting of Andrei Tudor, Paula Seling, Ovi, Luminița Anghel and Adrian Romcescu reviewed the performances during the auditions and rated each song between 1 (lowest) and 10 (highest) based on criteria such as the melodic harmony and structure of the song, the orchestral arrangement, originality and stylistic diversity of the composition and sound and voice quality.
+A jury panel consisting of Andrei Tudor (composer), Paula Seling (singer, represented Romania in the Eurovision Song Contest 2010 and 2014), Ovi (singer-songwriter, represented Romania in the Eurovision Song Contest 2010 and 2014), Luminița Anghel (singer, represented Romania in the Eurovision Song Contest 2005) and Adrian Romcescu (composer, conductor) reviewed the performances during the auditions and rated each song between 1 (lowest) and 10 (highest) based on criteria such as the melodic harmony and structure of the song, the orchestral arrangement, originality and stylistic diversity of the composition and sound and voice quality.
 After the combination of the jury votes, the top fifteen entries that scored the highest were selected for the national final.
 TVR hosted a presentation show, televised on TVR HD, TVRi and TVR Moldova on 12 February 2017, where the competing entries were announced.
 Among the competing artists was Mihai, who previously represented Romania in the Eurovision Song Contest in 2006.
 It was revealed during the show that "I Know" performed by Lora had initially been selected for the national final but was withdrawn from the competition following the auditions.
 The entry was replaced with the song "Două sticle" performed by Zanga.

+Shows

 Semi-final

 The semi-final took place on 26 February 2017.
 Fifteen songs competed and a jury panel selected ten songs to qualify to the final.
 The members of the jury panel that voted during the semi-final were: Andrei Tudor (composer), Paula Seling (singer, represented Romania in the Eurovision Song Contest 2010 and 2014), Ovi (singer-songwriter, represented Romania in the Eurovision Song Contest 2010 and 2014), Luminița Anghel (singer, represented Romania in the Eurovision Song Contest 2005) and Adrian Romcescu (composer, conductor).